Maine's Top 10 Restaurants

 Dolphin Marina Restaurant l Harpswell - This spectacular setting in the heart of Casco Bay sits out on Basin Point in Pott's Harbor - home of the annual Harpswell Lobster Boat races.
 Dining at the Dolphin offers obvious water views from its multi-level restaurants and the freshest fish, famous chowder and lobster stew, and blueberry muffins.
 See the Blackboard for the daily catch or lobster and save room for the homemade desserts.
 You can come by car or boat to the amazing Dolphin waterfront dining spot, open for lunch and dinner.

-Osprey Restaurant in beautiful Robinhood Cove in Georgetown, serves the freshest seafood and fun pub fare overlooking Robinhood Marina and the picturesque cove where osprey and seals play.
+The Anchor Bar & Grill, formerly Osprey Nest, in beautiful Robinhood Cove in Georgetown, serves the freshest seafood and fun pub fare overlooking Robinhood Marina and the picturesque cove where osprey and seals play.
 Located 50 minutes north of Portland, southeast of Bath and west of Boothbay, in quiet Riggs Cove off the Sheepscot River, you can arrive at Osprey by land or sea for lunch or dinner, sitting inside or out.
 Enjoy live music Sunday afternoons and Jazz Friday nights, cocktails specials and a casual Maine seaside setting.
 340 Robinhood Road, Georgetown, Reservations 207-371-2530

 Palace Diner l Biddeford